samtools/tabix/README.md

 ### merge-pairs.sh
-Run-merge-pairs.sh is a merger specifically for the 4DN pairs file.
+Merge-pairs.sh is a merger specifically for the 4DN pairs file.
 This merger is header-friendly.
 The input pairs files do not need to be indexed, but need to be sorted properly.

 #### Usage for merge-pairs.sh